appixia/cartapi-plugin-prestashop/README.md

 `/modules/appixiacartapi/engine`
 Core library code used mostly for encoding and decoding the Appixia Cart API web service protocol (XML/JSON over HTTP).
 This code is not specific to Prestashop and found in Appixia plugins for other carts as well.

+`/modules/appixiacartapi/assets`
+Static files used by HTML templates throughout the module.
+Mostly mobile-specific versions of JS and CSS files.

 ### Plugin Overrides Folder Structure

 `/modules/appixiacartapi/overrides/`